Exiv2/exiv2/trunk/msvc2003/ReadMe.txt

                 VC10 running on Windows/7 64bit, and Windows/XP 32bit
                (VC7.1 = VS/2003 .Net; VC8 = VS/2005; VC9 = VS/2008; VC10 = VS/2010)

-I recommend you use the msvc64 environment for VS2010.
-VC10/VS 2010 requires a project change which the conversion wizard doesn't handle.
-See below.

-All builds in msvc are 32bit.
-Use msvc64 for 64bit and 32bit builds.
+All builds in msvc2003 are 32bit.

 1)  Build environments (solution files) exiv2.sln           - this builds the exiv2 libraries   (static and dynamic)